Slip and Fall Accidents

 - Fractures or sprains to the hand, wrist, arm, head, leg, ankle, or pelvis from a forward fall

-- Facial and skull injuries, including damaged teeth, nose, cheeks and forehead
+- Facial and skull injuries, including damaged teeth, nose, cheeks and forehead, as well as traumatic brain injuries (TBI)

 Compensation available in slip & fall cases